Broadly speaking, effective business management encompasses the following main areas

 Organizations operating without an ERP system face the following problems:

-• the need to handle the flow of data between independent solutions.
+- the need to handle the flow of data between independent solution.

 An ERP system (Enterprise Resource Planning) is a resource planning and management software.
 The solution operates based on a single database collecting and processing information from all areas of business – e.g., sales and customer service, manufacturing, logistics and warehousing, finance and accounting etc.